LBHackney-IT/mandatory-business-grants/docs/S3-METADATA.md

 # Fixing Mime Types in AWS

+## Update - Issue fixed

+Commit 014146f fixes this issue so you should not need to run this manual script any longer.

-## The Issue
+## The Old Issue

 Part of the application process requires users to upload supporting documentation for their claims.
 E.G: Annual Accounts.
 During processing these files are then reviewed by Grant Officers.

 The upload functionality does not set the file-type metadata correctly.
 Files are all set as "binary/octet-stream".
 This means that when a Grant Officer wishes to view a file, the browser doesn't know how to display it and forces a download instead of viewing in a new tab.